 Ability to make smart decisions

-Employers want people with the ability to think, reason, solve problems and the ability to understand and analyse situations that are complex and ambiguous.
-To do that you need to understand business information – and often that means financial information such as budgets, costs, revenue projections, cash flow and other financial statements.
+Employers want people with the ability to think, reason, solve problems and the ability to understand and analyze situations that are complex and ambiguous.
+To do that you need to understand business information – and often that means financial information such as budgets, costs, revenue projections, free cash flow and other financial statements.
 Financial literacy means understanding what that information is really telling you, what the gaps in the information are, what pieces of information are reliable and which are not.
-Understanding all of that means that you can then understand the costs, risks and opportunities of a situation and make decisions that are right for your organisation.
+Understanding all of that means that you can then understand the costs, risks and opportunities of a situation and make decisions that are right for your organization.

 Creditworthy and investable

 The ability to produce high-quality financial information is at the heart of being both creditable and ‘investable’.
-Credit providers are more likely to lend money to organisations that produce regular management reports, investors are more likely to put money into a business whose employees are financially savvy, and donors are more likely to give money to a charity that spends its money wisely and in an impactful way.
-Having employees with the skills and abilities to perform financial management activities to a high standard enables an organisation to access the widest range of finance to keep the organisation running, and help it to grow.
+Credit providers are more likely to lend money to organizations that produce regular management reports, investors are more likely to put money into a business whose employees are financially savvy, and donors are more likely to give money to a charity that spends its money wisely and in an impactful way.
+Having employees with the skills and abilities to perform financial management activities to a high standard enables an organization to access the widest range of finance to keep the organization running, and help it to grow.

 The benefits of financial literacy go beyond your workplace – once you have gained your dream job with the help of your great new resume, your financial capability will help you to make smart decisions for your personal finances as well – understanding which credit card, loans or mortgages make the most sense for you, and how to manage your retirement savings.

 To build your financial literacy, take one of the free courses from ACCA-X, Introduction to Financial and Management Accounting and Intermediate to Financial and Management Accounting.

 20 Nov 2017